 You can substitute any thin white fish fillet for Yellowtail in this recipe.
 Hogfish, Mutton Snapper, Mango Snapper, Red Snapper, Mangrove Snapper, or wild-caught Catfish would be great.

-If you have a thicker fillet, such as Atlantic Tripletail, Sworfish, Grouper, or even Mahi Mahi, roast these for 15-20 minutes, or until fish flakes easily with a fork, and you'll have an excellent meal.
+If you have a thicker fillet, such as Atlantic Tripletail, Swordfish, Grouper, or even Mahi Mahi, roast these for 15-20 minutes, or until fish flakes easily with a fork, and you'll have an excellent meal.

 If you're outside Florida, look for wild-caught Flounder, Sole, or Cod.